Call +44 20 3662 6586 or +44 7900 882371

 Often seen on parapet walls where an inappropriate roof covering has been used, it loads the wall outwards and pushes it out of alignment with the vertical plane.

-Dampness is a common defect found in properties and has a number of causes.
+Dampness is a common defect found in properties and has many causes.

-Rising dampness is something that can happen where a property has no damp proofing design and is often found in much older properties, constructed before this defect was commonly understood, most of these have been retro fitted with a system to reduce the effects of moisture rising from the subsoil and up the brickwork, but these chemically based systems do fail over time due to changes in the chemical properties, deterioration, localised damage or bridging.
+Rising dampness is something that can happen where a property has no damp proofing design and is often found in much older properties, constructed before this defect was commonly understood, most of these have been retrofitted with a system to reduce the effects of moisture rising from the subsoil and up the brickwork, but these chemically based systems do fail over time due to changes in the chemical properties, deterioration, localised damage or bridging.

 Breaches of a damp proofing system are another common defect caused by poor design or execution of external alterations.

-Gutters, downpipes and gulleys need to be regularly inspected and cleared to prevent overflow and leakage.
+Gutters, downpipes, and gulleys need to be regularly inspected and cleared to prevent overflow and leakage.
 If left without repair, they become ineffective and cause a number of serious issues.

 Underground drainage can connect to a mains sewer or private sewage arrangement.
 There are new stringent regulations in relation to private sewage provision and cess pits, and should your property have this sort of arrangement, we shall report upon the requirements and compliance as appropriate.